CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationVmwareVirtualMachine.md

 `func (o *VirtualizationVmwareVirtualMachine) UnsetVirtualDisks()`

 UnsetVirtualDisks ensures that no value is present for VirtualDisks, not even an explicit nil
+### GetVirtualNetworkInterfaces

+`func (o *VirtualizationVmwareVirtualMachine) GetVirtualNetworkInterfaces() []int64`

+GetVirtualNetworkInterfaces returns the VirtualNetworkInterfaces field if non-nil, zero value otherwise.

+### GetVirtualNetworkInterfacesOk

+`func (o *VirtualizationVmwareVirtualMachine) GetVirtualNetworkInterfacesOk() (*[]int64, bool)`

+GetVirtualNetworkInterfacesOk returns a tuple with the VirtualNetworkInterfaces field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualNetworkInterfaces

+`func (o *VirtualizationVmwareVirtualMachine) SetVirtualNetworkInterfaces(v []int64)`

+SetVirtualNetworkInterfaces sets VirtualNetworkInterfaces field to given value.

+### HasVirtualNetworkInterfaces

+`func (o *VirtualizationVmwareVirtualMachine) HasVirtualNetworkInterfaces() bool`

+HasVirtualNetworkInterfaces returns a boolean if a field has been set.

+### SetVirtualNetworkInterfacesNil

+`func (o *VirtualizationVmwareVirtualMachine) SetVirtualNetworkInterfacesNil(b bool)`

+ SetVirtualNetworkInterfacesNil sets the value for VirtualNetworkInterfaces to be an explicit nil

+### UnsetVirtualNetworkInterfaces
+`func (o *VirtualizationVmwareVirtualMachine) UnsetVirtualNetworkInterfaces()`

+UnsetVirtualNetworkInterfaces ensures that no value is present for VirtualNetworkInterfaces, not even an explicit nil
 ### GetVmDiskCount

 `func (o *VirtualizationVmwareVirtualMachine) GetVmDiskCount() int64`